Can a shower curtain contain Endocrine Disruptors?

 It can if it contains phthalates.

 Phthalates are just some of over 800 chemicals that are labeled as endocrine disruptors.
-These chemicals are toxic for a number of reasons.
-They may mimic estrogen, androgen or thyroid hormones and cause your body to respond to them inappropriately.
-Or they may block, stimulate or inhibit these hormones.
+Consequently, these chemicals are toxic for a number of reasons.
+For example, they may mimic estrogen, androgen or thyroid hormones and cause your body to respond to them inappropriately.
+In short, they may block, stimulate or inhibit these hormones.
 By interfering in your hormone system, there is growing evidence that these chemicals are responsible for a wide range of health problems.

 One widely known endocrine disruptor is bisphenol-A or BPA.
 This chemical is found in plastics and is the reason many people choose glass water bottles over plastic.